Lesson plans and teaching resources

 Dear Librarian: Writing a Persuasive Letter

 Students write to their school librarian, requesting that a specific text be added to the school library collection.
+This learning activity is designed for grades 3-5.

 Decoding text types: One of these things is not like the others